JordanMartinez/purescript-jordans-reference/91-Type-Classes/Readme.md

 See Phil's explanation of [Counterexamples of Type Classes](https://blog.functorial.com/posts/2021-10-29-Counterexamples-Interactive.html)

-## Automatically Deriving Instances

-This was the conversation I had with monoidmusician on the Slack channel about `purescript-generics-rep` and what need it satisfies for deriving type class instances.
-I've edited it for clarity:
-> Me: I have quick question about deriving type class instances via the `purescript-generics-rep` library.
-Type classes can be derived in a few ways if the underlying types already have an instance.
-For example, if I have `data T = T Int`, I can use `derive instance Eq/Show/etc. T`.
-If I have `newtype T = T Int`, I can use `derive newtype instance [rest of the stuff]`.
-What does `purescript-generics-rep` add that is not already covered by those two?

-> monoidmusician: `generics-rep` lets you work with the representations of sum and product types (all ADTs basically, not just those with one constructor with one field) in a type-safe way
-> one of the coolest uses I’ve found is deriving optics, but you need some background in lenses and prisms to understand what’s happening and the benefits of it: https://pursuit.purescript.org/packages/purescript-generics-rep-optics/0.1.0

-> Me: So `data T = T Int` works, but as soon as I add another parameter (e.g. `data T = T Int Int Int`), then `derive instance ...` stops working and I need to use the generics-rep library?

-> monoidmusician: not so much ... the builtin typeclasses will let you derive most ADTs, that’s not the issue, but you can’t newtype derive if it’s not a newtype (one constuctor with one field), so `generics-rep` covers other typeclasses (like `BoundedEnum` I think?
-I forget)
-> this is my bullet-point overview of deriving methods:
->    - newtypes only apply to ADTs with one constructor with one field (hint: it’s best if you use a newtype whenever you can)
->    - newtype deriving only applies to newtypes (of course), and it directly inherits the same behavior
->    - the regular deriving covers a large variety of ADTs (even recursive ones), but only a few classes (`Eq`, `Ord`, `Functor`, ...)
->    - generics-rep covers a similarly large number of ADTs, and it adds to the number of derivable classes (`Bounded`, `Enum`, `Monoid`, ...), but it cannot handle higher-kinds, so `Functor` is out
->    - for classes such as `Eq` and `Functor` in particular, the instances are reasonably unique, so behavior will usually be the same across the deriving methods, but performance will change, usually with: newtype > derive > generics-rep ... this also remedies the caveat I mentioned above about “[a newtype derived instance] directly inherits the same behavior”
->
-> also note that each generic class aimed at deriving will put different constraints on what kind of ADTs it will handle: for instance, `GenericMonoid` only handles empty ADTs and product shapes whose fields are all monoids

-See [Justin Woo's short tutorial on it](https://purescript-simple-json.readthedocs.io/en/latest/generics-rep.html) and its [documentation](https://pursuit.purescript.org/packages/purescript-generics-rep/6.1.0) and the corresponding [optics](https://pursuit.purescript.org/packages/purescript-generics-rep-optics/1.1.0) library

 ## Relationships

 This SVG file (WIP, but still helpful) shows the relationships between the type classes (inheritance hierarchy, dual relationships, usage frequency, and package location) throughout the ecosystem: